GIScience/naturalness-utility/README.md

-# RS-indices-utility
+# Naturalness-utility

-Small utility with the functionality to return different indices, such as the NDVI, from remote sensing data, such as Sentinel or from planet.
-The utility can be used by other utilitlies, such as for walkability and bikeability.\
+Small utility with the functionality to return spectral indices (e.g. the NDVI) derived from remote sensing data (e.g. Sentinel-2 or Planet imagery).
+The utility can be used by other utilitlies, such as for walkability and bikeability.

 The structure of this project is similar to the `lulc-utility`, such as similar example AOI, same configuration of pre-commit hooks and Continuous Integration

 **Note** A poetry environment is used, initalize the environment via `poetry install`  which installs all dependencies from `poetry.lock` file

 ## Indices

 ### NDVI

-For now the maximum NDVI is returned as a raster file by an API endpoint, based on user-defined AOI and timespan.
-In the near future a further endpoint will be added which provides a vectorized version of the NDVI cropped with OSM data.
-The aim is to calculate the urban greenness e.g. along streets.
+The aim is to calculate the urban naturalness, e.g. along streets.
+Thus, the maximum NDVI is returned by API endpoints as a raster- and vector-based calculation of the greenness.
+The AOI and timespan can be defined by the user as well as the input vector data (`geojson`).
+This `geojson` file is used to aggregate the NDVI (from the raster file) based on an user-defined vector (Point, Line, Polygon). \
+The aggregated vector file (`json`), returned from the API, contains zonal statistics of the index (e.g. NDVI), while the returned raster file (`tiff`) is a scene of the maximum NDVI for the given time and area.\
+A template of the `geojson` file can be found here: `./test/test_data/test_vector.geojson`.

 ### Further indices